-271 13 Root of Trust
+13 Root of Trust

-A Root of Trust provides the basis for trust in one or more security related function.
+357 A Root of Trust provides the basis for trust in one or more security related functions.
 All Root of Trust functions that the following clauses list can be implemented in one or multiple entities.
 An implementer should consider the following roots of trust when implementing an SPDM solution.

-273 13.1 Root of Trust for detection
+358 13.1 Root of Trust for detection

-- The foundation of component trust relies on the internal security of the component.
+- 359 The foundation of component trust relies on the internal security of the component.
 During the component-boot process, the component performs a signature verification of each firmware stage to ensure that the firmware is authentic and no unauthenticated code has been injected into the firmware image.
 Examples of how to accomplish this task include using a static Root of Trust for detection that can authenticate subsequent stages of the boot process.
 If the signature verification fails during the boot process, the component can halt, boot to a recovery partition, or follow another recovery path for the platform that also conforms to the security policy.
 For more details on a Root of Trust for firmware authentication, see NIST SP800-193.
-As NIST SP800-193 indicates, the - 275 ...central tenet to the firmware protection guidelines is ensuring that only authentic and authorized firmware update images may be applied to platform components.
+As NIST SP800-193 indicates, the - 360 ...central tenet to the firmware protection guidelines is ensuring that only authentic and authorized firmware update images may be applied to platform components.

-276 13.2 Root of Trust for measurement
+13.2 Root of Trust for measurement

-The SPDM implementation relies on the integrity of reported measurements.
+362 The SPDM implementation relies on the integrity of reported measurements.
 The Root of Trust for measurement is responsible for measurement of the elements, such as firmware images, that the MEASUREMENTS response reports, and for storing these measurements in a secure fashion.

-278 13.3 Root of Trust for reporting
+13.3 Root of Trust for reporting

-A Root of Trust for reporting ensures that values reported in SPDM responses accurately reflect the reported underlying state or condition.
+364 A Root of Trust for reporting ensures that values reported in SPDM responses accurately reflect the reported underlying state or condition.
 The Root of Trust for reporting ensures that other software in the system or an unauthorized user does not alter reported values.

-280 14 Partner implementations
+14 Partner implementations

-281 DMTF partners with other standards bodies to enable those bodies to use SPDM on other interfaces and protocols.
+366 DMTF partners with other standards bodies to enable those bodies to use SPDM on other interfaces and protocols.

-282 14.1 Partner binding specifications
+367 14.1 Partner binding specifications

-- 283 DMTF enables partner standards bodies to create SPDM bindings for their specifications.
-Other binding specifications should provide the following guidance: - · Alterations to the Subject Alternative Name and Common Name fields in the certificate. - · Guidance on the vendor identification in the certificate. - · Bus timing and timeout requirements, including RTT. - Use of OpaqueData fields in CHALLENGE_AUTH and MEASUREMENTS responses. - Method to track messages from multiple Requesters, as Multiple caching Requesters describes.
+- 368 DMTF enables partner standards bodies to create SPDM bindings for their specifications.
+Other binding specifications should provide the following guidance: - Alterations to the Subject Alternative Name and Common Name fields in the certificate. - · Guidance on the vendor identification in the certificate. - Bus timing and timeout requirements, including RTT. - Use of OpaqueData fields in CHALLENGE\AUTH and MEASUREMENTS responses. - Method to track messages from multiple Requesters, as Multiple caching Requesters describes. - · Method to uniquely identify endpoints, as described in Public key provisioning details.